-We’ve put together all of this information to prepare you for that first invoice you’ll receive after signing up for our managed IT services.
+We’ve put together all this information to prepare you for that first invoice you’ll receive after signing up for The KR Group’s managed IT services.

 The managed IT services billing process

-You’ll receive these invoices before the monthly subscription invoice, generally between the 5th and 15th of each month.
+You’ll generally see this invoice between the 5th and 15th of every month.

-They’ll also list your full-time and part-time users.
-This allows you to quickly review that you don’t need to make any changes to user counts.
+This also includes the number of users you have, so you can quickly review if you need to make any changes to user counts.